Biden, Macron vow unity against Russia, discuss trade row

 Biden acknowledged "glitches" in the legislation but said "there's tweaks we can make" to satisfy allies.

 "The United States makes no apology.
-And I make no apologies since I wrote it for the legislation we're talking about," Biden added about the legislation.
+And I make no apologies since I wrote it for the legislation we're talking about," Biden added.

 However, Macron said that while the Biden administration's efforts to curb climate change should be applauded, the subsidies would be an enormous setback for European companies.